 Dr Laura Naegler’s intersectional research focuses on cultural and political resistance.
 She has been involved in researching social movements and studying processes and practices located on the urban margins.
 Her cross-disciplinary research is located within a theoretical tradition of critical and cultural criminology, advancing knowledge about practices of and responses to resistance.
 With a particular focus on the motivations and agency of social actors in urban contexts, her research has illuminated the dynamics of processes of control and reactions to them.

 Laura’s formal training was conducted in different international contexts.
-She holds a M.A. in Social Work from the University of Applied Sciences Duesseldorf and an M.A. in International Criminology from the University of Hamburg.
+She holds a M.A. in Social Work and Social and Cultural Science from the University of Applied Sciences Duesseldorf and an M.A. in International Criminology from the University of Hamburg.
 Laura was an Erasmus Mundus Fellow of the European Union and holds a PhD in Cultural and Global Criminology, jointly awarded by the University of Kent and the University of Hamburg.
 Her PhD research, supervised by Professor Jock Young, Professor Jeff Ferrell and Professor Susanne Krasmann, was an ethnographic study with activists in the US ‘post-Occupy’ movement.

 Laura joined the University in Liverpool as a lecturer in criminology in September 2019.
 Before, she worked as a lecturer at Northumbria University Newcastle and at the University of Liverpool in Singapore.
 In 2013-2014 and 2017, Laura was a visiting scholar at John Jay College of Criminal Justice, New York City.